Bella Hadid Dazzles On The Victoria’s Secret Fashion Show Catwalk In Feathered Lace Lingerie

 The Brazilian model’s final outfit was one to remember as she sported a leotard made out of an intertwining silver material and hundreds of white peacock feathers on her back.
 As she paraded down the catwalk in pink feathered high heels, Adriana began to cry, pausing at the end to press her palms together and pose for the cameras.

-Later on in the show, the mother-of-two switched up her outfit, sporting a black lace v-neck teddy and moon and star decorations on her back.
+Later on in the show, the mother of two switched up her outfit, sporting a black lace V-neck teddy and moon and star decorations on her back.

 The show also featured performances from several high-profile artists, including Shawn Mendes, Halsey, Bebe Rexha, Rita Ora, and The Chainsmokers.
 Leela James opened the show with a performance of the song “This Is Me” from The Greatest Showman soundtrack.
 The Victoria’s Secret Fashion show came to an end with a performance from English rock band The Struts.